akiokussu/devsecops/README.md

 - **Public Subnet (`subnets.tf`)**: Allocated for resources that need direct internet access, such as bastion host on port 22 (for testing purpose from my home IP), Nginx server on port 443 or NAT Gateway.
 - **Private Subnet (`subnets.tf`)**: Reserved for backend services like Jenkins and web application server, preventing direct exposure to the public internet and enhancing security.

-### Jenkins and Application Server
+### Jenkins and Application Server (`ec2-instances.tf`)
-- **Jenkins Server**: Situated within the private subnet to facilitate secure automation without direct internet exposure (`ec2-instances.tf`).
+- **Jenkins Server**: Situated within the private subnet to facilitate secure automation without direct internet exposure.
-- **Web Application Servers**: Also positioned in the private subnet to protect them from direct public access and to maintain security (`ec2-instances.tf`).
+- **Web Application Servers**: Also positioned in the private subnet to protect them from direct public access and to maintain security.

-### Nginx Reverse Proxy Server
+### Nginx Reverse Proxy Server (`ec2-instances.tf`)
-- **Nginx Server** (`ec2-instances.tf`): Configured with a security group to permit inbound HTTPS traffic on port 443 with the Self-sign cert., functioning as the entry point for internet traffic to the web application server.
+- **Nginx Server**: Configured with a security group to permit inbound HTTPS traffic on port 443 with the Self-sign cert., functioning as the entry point for internet traffic to the web application server.

-### Bastion Server
+### Bastion Server (`ec2-instances.tf`)
-- **Bastion** (`ec2-instances.tf`): Provides a secure entry point for administrative tasks.
+- **Bastion**: Provides a secure entry point for administrative tasks.
 (There are ways to impement management access like VPN+MFA or similar)

-## Security Groups Overview
+## Security Groups Overview (`security-groups.tf`)

 ### Nginx Security Group (`nginx_sg`)
 - **Purpose**: Serves as the firewall for the Nginx server, which acts as a reverse proxy.